 Methodist Rehabilitation Neuropsychology/Behavioral Medicine

-Due to the COVID-19 pandemic there are additional opportunities to provide services through telehealth in the General Psychology Clinic and on the clinical rotations.
-However, opportunities for teleheatlh vary by rotation.
+There are opportunities to provide services through telehealth in the General Psychology Clinic and on the clinical rotations.
+However, additional opportunities for teleheatlh vary by rotation.
 For more information, please see our program website and brochure, and email the Training Director for additional information.